 If you’ve ever been on a phone call with a customer service representative, you might remember a number of instances when they repeat the information or problem you’ve stated to make sure that they’ve heard you correctly and understood what you meant.

 Call reviews are a great way for customer service agents to assess what went right and what went wrong in their calls.
 Set up a regular meeting with your team where everyone can listen to real recorded calls.
 After listening to a call together, everyone can participate in the discussion and talk about how they would have handled a customer’s concern.
 This customer service training idea of back and forth sharing of feedback gives everyone in the team more insight into how to handle future calls with similar situations.

 Successful customer service teams implement mock calls regularly.
 Through this customer service training idea, agents can learn to adapt to stressful situations and handle concerns more easily before they even begin to talk with real customers.
 In order to practice, you can divide your team into pairs and give them real-life scenarios that they’ll face every day on the job.
 Each pair can take turns being both the customer and the agent.

 With most companies beginning to optimize the way they work, social media has become an increasingly integral part of not only marketing but also customer service.
 However, being used to more traditional channels like phone calls and emails, customer service agents might find it more difficult to communicate with customers through social media without proper training or experience.

-To overcome this gap in knowledge and skill, you can deploy social media training courses that are designed to help your team handle customer concerns on social media in a professional and effective way.
+To overcome this gap in knowledge and skill, one customer service training idea is deploying social media training courses that are designed to help your team handle customer concerns on social media in a professional and effective way.